strwdr/Procedural-Maps/README.md

 The world generator config is stored in the dict loaded from a json file passed as an argument to the program.
 (see <a name="cfgpth">config path program parameter</a>)

-All available world config parameters are described below:
+All available world config parameters are described below.
+If the parameter does not have a default value specified, it means that the parameter is required.

 ### Parameters <a name="worldcfg-params"></a>